20+ Ryanair tips

 This trick works best if you're travelling with kids

-The key point here is children under 12 automatically get 'free' reserved seating with Ryanair, thanks to its family seating policy, which is designed to ensure children sit with their parents.
-(At least one adult must reserve a seat if travelling with under-12s, and up to four children can be seated next to him or her for free.
-The airline says it costs parents from £4 to reserve this seat, though it was £6 for every booking we checked.)
+Children under 12 automatically get 'free' reserved seating with Ryanair, thanks to its family seating policy.
+At least one adult must reserve a seat if travelling with under-12s, and up to four children can be seated next to them for free.
+The airline says it costs parents from £4.50 to reserve this seat, though it was £8 for every booking we checked.
+You don't need to pay this fee with a 'Regular' fare.

 Planning to dig into the delights of a smörgåsbord in Stockholm, or enjoy a sangria and paella in Barcelona?
 If you're hoping to land and be in the city centre in no time, think again.